jen13ladeur/YelpCamp/README.md

 # YelpCamp :tent:

 Enjoy exploring some of the best campsites around the world shared by campers like yourselves!
-And add to the fun by sharing and uploading your own campsite experiences!
+Add to the fun by sharing and uploading your own campsite experiences!

 * Upload new campsites with photos
 * Edit/Delete your own campsite(s)